Temples and Villages of Burma

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Yangon.

-After breakfast, we board a ferry to cross the Yangon River to Dhala.
+After breakfast, we board a ferry to cross the Yangon River to Dala.
 The boat ride offers great views of the waterways as well as a fun chance to interact with the curious locals as they make their way across the river.
 On arrival, we take trishaws through the scenic town, remarkably different from nearby Yangon, with many trees and quiet side streets.
 After visiting the village and market, we proceed to the monastery.
 Also serving as a community centre, it is an important part of rural Burmese life.
-We take lunch at a local house to learn about family life.
-Return to Yangon to explore the city centre including Mahabandoola Garden and Independence Monument.
+We take lunch here, then return to Yangon to explore the city centre including Mahabandoola Garden and Independence Monument.
 The streets are filled with historical buildings, many of which have a faded colonial charm not seen elsewhere in Asia.
 We visit Little India and Chinatown, a colourful cacophony of restaurants, temples and markets.

 We depart early for the airport for our flight to Bagan, where we embark our Pandaw cruise vessel.
 After lunch on board, we visit Bagan (formerly Pagan), one of the most pagoda-rich archaeological sites in the world.
 We’ll visit Ananda Temple, one of Bagan’s finest examples of ancient architecture and then the Gubyaukgyi Temple to gaze at its many murals.
 Our day concludes with a walk through the small village of Phwar Saw, to capture their everyday life.